kaizdev/employee-creator/README.md

 -   Write a paragraph labelled with the date every day you work on the project to discuss what you've done for the day.
 Be specific about the changes that have happened for that day.

-### 22/08/2023 - {Initial Commit}
+### 22/08/2023 - {Initial Commit and back end MVP}

--   Implemented the Spring back end
+-   Implemented the Spring back end with working CRUD
 -   Added React / TS front end to get all employees
 -   Added tailwind

-### 23/08/2023 - {Update front-end}
+### 30/08/2023 - {Added create new employee functionality for front end}

+-   Implemented the create new employee form for the front end
+-   Form validation added via yup resolver

+### 31/08/2023 - {Added update functionality and styling to front end}

+-   Implemented updating of employees form for the front end
+-   Added button styling and icons

 ---

 ## What did you struggle with?

 -   First repo that I have created using TypeScript for the front end
--   Also first time using Tailwind CSS
+-   This was also the first project I have created using Tailwind for CSS (previously have used SCSS).
+Tailwind has a lot of new syntax to learn however I can see the potential efficiencies and use cases for Tailwind as it removes bespoke CSS code

 ---

 ## Licensing Details

--   What type of license are you releasing this under?
+-   Free for non-commercial use

 ---

-## Further details, related projects, reimplementations

--   Is this project a reimplementation for something you've done in the past? if so explain it and link it here.
--   If it's an API, is there a client app that works with this project? link it